maddymaster/store-api/README.md

 Note: To run tests use --rm as it would remove the container after test.
 For example "docker-compose run --rm app sh -c "python manage.py test && flake8"

 Visit the url 127.0.0.1:8000/admin to visit admin page.

+PS: I have paused working on this for a while due to increased workload at office.